einast/PS_M365_scripts/README.md

 # Microsoft 365 Powershell scripts

-This repository contains "nice to have" scripts I regularly use

 - Scripts for posting to Teams via webhooks (initial versions for PoC)

   | Script                                                       | Description                                                  |